ianjchadwick/SafeStar-Robotics/python_prototype/README.md

 ## Algorithm Summary

-- A wavefront search calculates a "hazard distance" from danger zones.
+- A wavefront search calculates a **safety score** for each grid cell.
+    - Safety score is `0` on a hazard, increases with distance from hazard.
+    - Pathfinding prefers cells with higher safety scores.
-- Each node stores both `d_exit` (distance to nearest exit) and `hazard_distance`.
+- Each node stores both `d_exit` (distance to nearest exit) and `safety_score`.
-- A* is modified to prefer paths that both reduce exit distance and increase hazard distance.
+- Modified A* prioritizes reducing exit distance and maximizing safety score.
 - Multiple scenarios demonstrate the effects of competing risk fields on routing.

 ---